(All photographs courtesy of Hsu Chung-mao.)

 In 1971, the PRC government took over from the ROC government in representing China at the UN.
 In February 1972, US President Richard Nixon visited China and signed the Shanghai Communique, which said both countries would move towards normalisation of relations.
 In September that year, Japanese Prime Minister Kakuei Tanaka visited Beijing and normalised relations with China, while cutting relations with Taipei.

 And in December 1978, the Carter administration in the US announced the establishment of diplomatic relations with Beijing while ending relations with Taipei.
-The Sino-American Mutual Defence Treaty was also repealed and US troops were pulled out from Taiwan.
+The Sino-American MDT was also repealed and US troops were pulled out from Taiwan.
 The US also accepted the interpretation of both sides of the Taiwan Strait being “one China”, and Congress passed a bill to continue selling defence equipment to Taiwan.
 In January 1979, the PLA in Xiamen stopped its bombardment of Kinmen, and in 1981, the Chinese government announced its “peaceful unification, one country two systems” policy on Taiwan.

 Looking back at the fierce fighting in the Taiwan Strait in the 1950s, it was an extension of the fighting between the KMT and CCP, and also a political and military strategy by the US to contain the expansion of communism in the West Pacific.
 The issues involved include the clash of national interests and also cooperation between China and the US, Taiwan's legal status, China's sovereignty, and the international political environment.
 All these remain key factors in China-US relations and the situation in the Taiwan Strait.